Chol Soo Lee: Later life

 Lee never received an apology or compensation from the state.
 He lived the rest of his life in San Francisco.

+While he was wrongfully convicted, Lee often admitted that he was not an angel on the outside, but, at the same time, was not the devil.
 Lee and a friend were hired to burn down a house belonging to Peter Chong in 1991; the arson went awry, leaving Lee with third-degree burns over 90% of his body.
 Lee subsequently testified against Chong after those who had hired him for the arson failed to pay.
 He was later arrested for the arson and sentenced to three years probation after pleading guilty.

 In the midst of numerous speaking engagements, Lee shared his story with Bay Area youth, stressing the importance of engaging with the Asian American community.
 He also drafted an autobiography entitled Freedom without Justice, which was completed after his death by University of California at Davis professor Richard S. Kim.

-Chol Soo Lee died on December 3, 2014 in San Francisco from complications of a gastric disorder.
+Chol Soo Lee died on December 3, 2014, in San Francisco from complications of a gastric disorder.
 He was 62 years old.